 - A serene working day – I don’t feel as rushed, I’m looking at my emails over the course of a slightly longer day but that’s okay.
 I haven’t felt the stress of trying to get everything done just so I can get home at a reasonable time and get some proper down time before having to repeat the exercise all over again.

-- A more focused approach to work – I’m more efficient / productive.
+- A more focused approach to work – Personally, I’m more efficient / productive when I’m WFH.
 Now when I dial into video conference calls, we often just get straight into it, agree on action points and we’re done.
 Bring that all back into an office environment and the same call can typically turn into a series of pointless meetings.
+That said, I also acknowledge levels of Zoom fatigue have skyrocketed for some of you.

 - A healthier and more balanced lifestyle – going back to points 1 and 2, I find myself waking up at a more reasonable hour, going for a morning run and sitting down to a proper breakfast.
 I’m also taking the time to prepare something nutritious and healthy for both my lunch and dinner (my local takeaway isn’t happy about this one).